Skip To Main Content

 5. Any use for private financial, commercial, advertising or solicitation purposes.

-7. Any communication that represents an employee’s personal views as those of the school unit or that could be misinterpreted as such.
+f.
+Any communications that represent an employee’s views as those of the district or that could be misinterpreted as such.

-8. Sending mass e-mails to school users or outside parties for any purpose without the permission of the building technology coordinator or building administrator.
+8. Sending mass e-mails to school users or outside parties for any purpose without the permission of the building administrator.

-9. Any malicious use, damage or disruption of the Portland Public Schools’ computers, network and Internet services; any breach of security features; any failure to report a security breach; or misuse of computer passwords or accounts (the employee’s or those of other users).
+9. Any malicious use, damage or disruption of Portland Public Schools’ computers, network and internet services; any breach of security features; any failure to report a security breach; or misuse of computer passwords or accounts (the employee’s or those of other users).

 10. Any attempt to delete, erase or otherwise conceal any information stored on a school computer that violates these rules or other Committee policies or school rules, or refusing to return computer equipment issued to the employee upon request.